 These three aims were put together by Spectrum’s founding committee in 2008.
 They are still relevant today:

-To act as the officially recognised staff representative group for issues relating to LGBTQ+ equality in regard to School policy and formal consultations which the School may undertake.
+To act as the officially recognised staff representative group for issues relating to LGBTQ+ equality in regard to School policy and formal consultations which the School may undertake, and to ensure LGBTQ+ visibility throughout the School.

 Culture and education